The use of Natural Oils for your Skin and Hair

 Argan Oil and Jojoba Oil against Skin Diseases

-Argan oil is also effective for the treatment of skin diseases such as psoriasis, eczema, neurodermatitis and the effects of sunburn.
+Argan oil is also effective for the treatment of skin diseases such as psoriasis, eczema, neurodermatitis, and the effects of sunburn.

 Argan Oil vs Jojoba Oil for Nails

-Both of these natural oils are ideal in caring for the cuticle and nails.
+Both of these natural oils are ideal for caring for the cuticle and nails.
 Massaging a nail with argan oil or jojoba oil helps prevent cuticle growth and evens out the surface of the nails.

 Argan Oil and Jojoba Oil in daily Skin Care of the Body

 Jojoba oil and argan oil bore are effective in stimulating skin regeneration.
 These oils can help to reduce scars and stretch marks on the body.
-Both jojoba and argan oil can be an excellent companion in the fight to prevent stretch marks during pregnancy or during weight loss.
+Both jojoba and argan oil can be an excellent companions in the fight to prevent stretch marks during pregnancy or during weight loss.

 Comedogenic of Argan Oil and Jojoba Oil – Dermatology has compiled a table mentioning the degree of comedogenic for the oils most commonly used in cosmetology, rating all oils from 0 to 5.

 Argan oil has an index of 0, which means that this oil will not clog the pores and is suitable for any skin type.